-- Establish weekly checklists with clear instructions that can be followed on- or off-site. - Create standards-aligned lessons that work toward mastery of the learning targets for instruction in a traditional classroom, adhering to health and safety recommendations. - Provide resources for students to create evidence of their knowledge in a variety of formats to demonstrate mastery. - Create customized learning pathways, where learning goals and objectives are linked to explicit directions for completion.

-- Ensure targets are being met to provide quality off-site instruction to include regular checkins with students on a daily/weekly/set intervals. - Teachers need to plan for providing students with additional time and support for assignments, activities, and assessments in consideration of the diverse home experiences for remote learning.
+- Establish weekly checklists with clear instructions that can be followed on- or off-site. - Create standards-aligned lessons that work toward mastery of the learning targets for instruction in a traditional classroom, adhering to health and safety recommendations. - Provide resources for students to create evidence of their knowledge in a variety of formats to demonstrate mastery. - Create customized learning pathways, where learning goals and objectives are linked to explicit directions for completion. - Ensure targets are being met to provide quality off-site instruction to include regular checkins with students on a daily/weekly/set intervals. - Students will be provided with additional time and support for assignments, activities, and assessments in consideration of the diverse home experiences for remote learning.